-Day 10: Udaipur Meals: B, L, D
+Day 10: Udaipur

 Begin the day with a drive around the Fateh Sagar Lake.
-Tour the city at a leisurely pace of approximately 1 to 2 hours, visiting sites such as the Sahelion Ki Bari Gardens, the Folk Museum and Mewar Art Gallery.
+Tour the city at a leisurely pace of approximately 1 to 2 hours, visiting sites such as the Sahelion Ki Bari Gardens.
 After lunch, explore the City Palace for approximately two hours.
 At the palace, there are many stairs without handrails, so please be cautious.
 Before sunset take a relaxing cruise on Lake Pichola, passing the Lake Palace.